 It was only recently that the French-tyre maker delivered that the pieces of the Chiron’s high-speed puzzle came together.
 Even with tyres that would be able to stand the rotational forces in excess of 480km/h, Bugatti had to rework the Chiron itself.
 Working with Dallara engineers, Bugatti reportedly took six months to rework the Chiron’s body.

 It wasn’t as though the engineers could depend on the Chiron’s mighty W16 quad-turbo engine for more go-faster juice.
 Power gains from the engine were going to be scarce, with the engineers only managing a relatively small increment from 1120kW to 1176kW.
-So, for the Chiron to soldier through the exponentially rising air resistance, its body needed to be drastically reshaped.
+Because of that, Bugatti’s engineers reshaped the Chiron’s body to help it, soldier, through the exponentially rising air resistance.

 To that end, engineers stretched the Chiron’s tail, lengthening the car from 4.54m to 4.79m.
-Its adjustable rear wing was ditched for a static item.
-The rear diffuser was not only extended but reshaped for the repositioned exhausts that improve airflow.
+A static rear wing replaces the standard adjustable item.
+Not only was the rear diffuser extended, it was reshaped to accommodate repositioned exhausts, which improved airflow.
 Up in front, the prototype sported large front winglets and perforated front fenders.
 Significant tweaks, but necessary for the Chiron to surge unhindered to its top speed goal.